nghiant3223/nghiant3223.github.io/_posts/2024-03-09-deadlock_in_mysql.md

 Deadlocks in MySQL can be a significant challenge for database administrators and developers alike.
 A deadlock occurs when two or more transactions are each waiting for a resource locked by the other, resulting in a circular waiting pattern that halts progress.
 Understanding how deadlocks happen, their implications, and strategies to mitigate them is crucial for maintaining the stability and performance of MySQL databases.

 In this blog, we will delve into the intricacies of deadlocks in MySQL.
 We will explore common scenarios that lead to deadlocks, discuss the impact they can have on application performance, and provide practical approaches to prevent and manage them effectively.
-Whether you're a seasoned MySQL user or just starting with database management, this guide aims to equip you with the knowledge needed to navigate the complexities of deadlocks in MySQL environments.

 ## Demonstration